microsoft/playwright/docs/api.md

 #### event: 'requestfinished'
 - <[Request]>

-Emitted when a request finishes successfully.
+Emitted when a request finishes successfully after downloading the response body.
+For a succesful response, the sequence of events is `request`, `response` and `requestfinished`.

 #### event: 'response'
 - <[Response]>

-Emitted when a [response] is received.
+Emitted when [response] status and headers are received for a request.
+For a succesful response, the sequence of events is `request`, `response` and `requestfinished`.

 #### event: 'worker'
 - <[Worker]>